DOI10.47051/NJPB8353

 Figure showing variation among individuals of Anolis hyacinthogularis

-Figure 1: Individuals of Anolis hyacinthogularis from Ecuador: Captación Hidronormandía, Morona Santiago province (); San Francisco Research Station, Zamora Chinchipe province (). sa=subadult.
+Figure 1: Individuals of Anolis hyacinthogularis from Ecuador: Captación de Hidronormandía, Morona Santiago province (); San Francisco Research Station, Zamora Chinchipe province (). sa=subadult.

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

 Conservation: Data Deficient There is inadequate information to make an assessment of extinction risk..
-Anolis hyacinthogularis is a recently described species; therefore, its conservation status has not yet been formally evaluated by the IUCN.
+Anolis hyacinthogularis is a recently described species.
+Therefore, its conservation status has not yet been formally evaluated by the IUCN.
 Here, it is proposed to be included in the DD category because there is inadequate information to make an assessment of its extinction risk based on its scarce distribution data.
 The species is only from two localities (Fig. 2) separated from each other by areas having adequate cloud forest cover, suggesting it might be present elsewhere.

 Distribution: Anolis hyacinthogularis is endemic to the Amazonian slopes of the Andes in Ecuador.
 The species has been recorded at elevations between 1441 and 2186 m (Fig. 2).